iocafe/iocafe-doc/source/dev-tools/visualstudio/260311-visualstudio-build-notes.rst

 .. figure:: pics/260215-select-all-in-projects-manager-right-click-and-select-properties.png

-   Select all projects
+   Select all projects, right click and select properties.

 .. figure:: pics/260215-select-MTd.png

-   Select all projects
+   See /MTor MTd for all projects, right click and select properties.

 Python is needed for Visual Studio development.